-A student's cancellation occurs when a student decides not to attend classes for a semester prior to the first class day for that semester.
-(A student's schedule cannot be cancelled on or after the first day of the semester.)
-Cancellations and related refund requests must be made in writing, addressed to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048 or by email to Cashiers Office@baylor.edu, and received prior to the first class day for the semester.
-For cancellations, all tuition, fees, and meal plans will be refunded at 100 percent.
-If a student has made arrangements for on-campus housing, Campus Living & Learning, One Bear Place #97076, Waco, TX 76798-7076 must receive a separate notification.
-Cancelled courses do not appear on the academic transcript.
+Financial Effects-Cancellations and related refund requests must be made in writing, addressed to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048, or by email to Cashiers Office@baylor.edu received prior to the first class day for the semester.
+For cancellations, all tuition, fees and meal plans will be refunded at 100 percent.
+If a student has been given an on-campus housing assignment, Campus Living and Learning, One Bear Place #97076, Waco, TX 76798-7076, must receive a separate written notification.